captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 Okay then.
 (She picks up the box and almost drops it.)
 (A ceramic doll falls out and smashes.)
 (The box is full of ceramic dolls.)
 ---
 ## SHARON:
 Oh no!
 ---
 ## ROBYN:
 Stay there!
-(---
-## ROBYN:
-moves quickly between SHARON and the shards.)
+(ROBYN moves quickly between SHARON and the shards.)
 ---
 ## SHARON:
 Are you okay?
 Do you need help?